Draft Horse, Donkey Released During Wildfire Found 'Singed And Hungry, But Healthy'

 “I lost a lot of sleep over that.”

-The next morning, Sunday, a ranger and two firefighters ventured onto the Ochs property.
-One of the three homes was gone, as was a log cabin dating back to the 1800s.
+The next morning, Sunday, three rangers and a firefighter ventured onto the Ochs property.
+One of the Ochs’s three homes was gone, as was a log cabin dating back to the 1800s.
 The hay barn was completely destroyed.

 But the odd couple was there.